 It is a basic setup but charming, nonetheless.
 Cars, campervans and motorhomes can park up next to a small stream with a picturesque backdrop that you’ll be eager to photograph.

 There is a shared kitchen and dining area with good facilities as well as bathrooms.
 Here, guests get to see a real functioning farm in action.
 There is also a lovely walking trail leading from the farm to the nearby Eldborg crater.

-In order to see the farms in full swing, it definitely makes sense to visit during the summer months.
-This is when the weather is more settled, and you’ll see the busy working life of the farm.
+To see the farms in full swing, you should aim to visit them during the summer months.
+Summer weather in Iceland is more settled, the temperatures are comfortable, and you’ll see the busy working life of the farm.
 This is also the season in which you’ll be able to properly enjoy activities such as horseback riding, hiking, and other outdoor adventures.

-When the winter snows set in, outdoor activity becomes more limited.
+When winter sets in, outdoor activities become more limited.
 But this is the season for wrapping up warm and looking out for the Northern Lights, which is always best done in an Icelandic farm cottage.